mamrhein/quantities.rs/README.md

 # Instantiating quantities

 An instance of a quantity type can be created by calling the function `new`, giving an amount and a unit.
-Alternatively, a unit can be multiplied by an amount.
+Alternatively, an amount and a unit can be multiplied.

 Example: